toantran980/Sender-Receiver/README.md

 # Project 1 - Sender & Reciever

-  <u>Overview</u>: Implementation of two programs, a sender and the reciever program, which synchronously transfers files between two process using our knowledge of shared memory and message queues.
+  *Overview*: Implementation of two programs, a sender and the reciever program, which synchronously transfers files between two process using our knowledge of shared memory and message queues.

 ## Team Members:
 | **Name** | **Email** | **Section Number** |